pygpc-polynomial-chaos/pygpc/README.md

 ```
 pip install cmake
 ```
+For the installation of the CUDA-toolkit refer to the [Nvidia website](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
 If you have CMake and the CUDA-toolkit installed you can build the extension with:
 ```
 python build_pygpc_extensions_cuda.py